-Mitochondrial Complex II (succinate: ubiquinone oxidoreductase) is purified in a partially innactivated state, which can be activated by removal of tightly bound oxaloacetate (Kearney, E. B. et al. Biochem Biophys Res Commun 49, 1115-1121).
-We crystallized Complex II in the presence of oxalacetate or with the endogenous inhibitor bound.
+Mitochondrial Complex II (succinate:ubiquinone oxidoreductase) is purified in a partially innactivated state, which can be activated by removal of tightly bound oxaloacetate (Kearney, E. B. et al. Biochem Biophys Res Commun 49, 1115-1121).
+We crystallized Complex II in the presence of oxaloacetate or with the endogenous inhibitor bound.
 The structure showed a ligand essentially identical to the "malate-like intermediate" found in Shewanella Flavocytochrome c crystallized with fumarate (Taylor, P. et al. Nat Struct Biol 6, 1108-1112.)
-Crystallization of complex II in the presence of excess fumarate gave variable results: in one case, fumarate was found in the site but under different conditions, the malate-like intermediate was found.
+Crystallization of Complex II in the presence of excess fumarate also gave the malate-like intermediate or a mixture of that and fumarate at the active site.
 In order to more conveniently monitor the occupation state of the dicarboxylate site, we are developing a library of UV/Vis spectral effects induced by binding different ligands to the site.
-Treatment with fumarate results in rapid development of the fumarate difference spectrum and then a very slow conversion into a species spectrally similar to the OAA-liganded complex.
-Complex II is known to be capable of oxidizing malate to the enol form of oxalacetate (Belikova, Y. O. et al. Biochim Biophys Acta 936, 1-9).
+Treatment with fumarate results in rapid development of the fumarate difference spectrum and then a very slow conversion into a species spectrally similar to the OAAliganded complex.
+Complex II is known to be capable of oxidizing malate to the enol form of oxaloacetate (Belikova, Y. O. et al. Biochim Biophys Acta 936, 1-9).
 The observations above suggest it may also be capable of interconverting fumarate and malate.
-It may be useful for understanding the mechanism and regulation of the enzyme to identify the malate-like intermediate and its pathway of interconversion with oxaloacetate and fumarate.
+It may be useful for understanding the mechanism and regulation of the enzyme to identify the malate-like intermediate and its pathway of formation from oxaloacetate or fumarate.

-Introduction-
+Introduction

 Complex II catalyzes one step of the Krebs tricarboxyllic acid cycle, oxidation of succinate to fumarate.
 This step is unique, among the oxidative steps of the Krebs cycle, in coupling the oxidation to the ubiquinone pool rather than NAD/NADH, and the reason for this is clear if one examines the redox midpoint potentials of the Krebs cycle reactions.
 The succinate/fumarate couple has a midpoint potential around +25 mv at pH 7, much higher than that of the NADH/NAD+ couple and thus incapable of reducing the latter under normal conditions or at a kinetically competent rate.
 The other three oxidations of the Krebs cycle have considerably more reducing power: the weakest being the malate/oxaloacetate couple (Em7 = -166 mv).
-Thus the unique status of complex II, as the only member of the Krebs cycle that is membrane bound and part of the respiratory chain, can be seen as an adaptation to let this weakest step of the cycle avoid some work by bypassing Complex I and coupling site 1.
+Thus the unique status of complex II, as the only member of the Krebs cycle that is membrane bound and part of the respiratory chain, can be seen as an adaptation to let this weakest step of the cycle make a smaller energetic contribution by bypassing Complex I and coupling site 1.
+Presumably a preexisting membrane-bound quinol:fumarate reductase, which served as a terminal oxidase in the pre-aerobic world, was recruited to perform this function in some early aerobic organism, and has been tailored by evolution for its new role by development of a new quinone binding site and the "tunnel diode" effect[1] which inhibits the activity when the Q pool is highly reduced to prevents reversal of the reaction.
+Covalently attachment of FAD, which raises its potential and allows efficient oxidation of succinate [2] was an essential step in evolution of Complex II but may have occurred earlier as an adaptaion to menaguinone oxidation, because guinone-coupled fumarate reductases share this feature.
+Soluble fumarate reductases such as flavocytochrome c (FCc, see below) and aspartate oxidase have noncovalently bound FAD.